Maximising benefits for cancer patients

 Increasing cure rate

 It goes without saying that our ultimate dream is to discover the cure for cancer.
-As scientists, we are aware of the complexity and variety of cancer and acknowledge the fact that the ‘magic bullet’ of cancer treatment is extremely unlikely to be developed.
+As scientists, we are aware of the growing complexity and variety of cancer and acknowledge the fact that the ‘magic bullet’ of cancer treatment is extremely unlikely to be developed.
 The biology of cancer malignance pushes the boundaries of our scientific understanding.
 In the face of cancer’s resourcefulness in defeating therapies, the feasibility of our dream remains an open question.

 Preventing recurrence is the main strategy for higher cure rates.
 With 90% of deaths resulting from tumor recurrence and metastasis, a primary cancer that is eradicated and prevented from returning, is considered cured.